 First published in 1964 as Niezwyezony.

-Published in Penguin Books April 1976 with a cover illustration by Peter Tybus.
+Published by Penguin Books April 1976 with a cover illustration by Peter Tybus.

 MORE COVERS >>